ChameleonCloud/docs/source/technical/networks/networks_stitching.rst

 Currently, it is possible to connect user-configured networks to other domains (e.g. GENI) over circuits created on Internet2’s Advanced Layer 2 Service (AL2S).
 In this setup, a pool of VLANs is extended from Chameleon CHI\@UC racks to the AL2S endpoint at StarLight.
 Currently, 10 VLAN tags (3290-3299) are dedicated to this AL2S endpoint, although 3290 is reserved for system use.
 A user-configured network that is associated with one of the dedicated AL2S VLAN tags (segmentation ID must be the same as AL2S VLAN tag) can be stitched to external domains (e.g. GENI).
 A circuit on AL2S needs to be created.

-This document describes how to stitch Chameleon experiments to external resources including `ExoGENI <http://www.exogeni.net/>`_ and `Internet2 <https://www.internet2.edu/>`_ connected campuses.
+This document describes how to stitch Chameleon experiments to external resources including `Internet2 <https://www.internet2.edu/>`_ connected campuses.
 You will need to know how to create stitchable dynamic VLANs as described in the :ref:`network-isolation` documentation.
-After you have created such VLAN this document will describe how to create a slice in three cases: connect to ExoGENI, connect to other domains using ExoGENI as an intermediary, or connect to other domains directly.

 This document also describes connecting isolated stitchable networks across Chameleon sites (|CHI@UC| and |CHI@TACC| ) over layer-2 circuits.